-We want to reach out to each potential Cub Scout and his family with a personal invitation to join a pack within our council, where they will learn positive values, new skills and have fun with friends.
+We want to reach out to each potential Cub Scout and their family with a personal invitation to join a pack within our council, where they will learn positive values, new skills and have fun with friends.
 This site will give you the resources that you need to ensure that you can reach every potential Scout and Scouting family and help to change even more lives.
 YOU are the driving force that can give every youth the opportunity to Be A Scout!

 We are excited to announce that the fall recruiting campaign is going to be Rocket Into Scouting.